 As an undergraduate, you might feel alone and confused when it's time to face hard decisions about the courses to take, jobs to apply for, or balancing school work and your personal life.
 You can seek your board with professionals from several organizations and companies, as well as former teachers and knowledgeable family friends.

-I hope this article will help students, looking for some good tips and tricks to take admission in an engineering college.
+I hope this article -Things that Every Engineering Student Needs to Know, will help students, looking for some good tips and tricks to take admission in an Engineering college.
 Have a look at the details provided above and get yourself updated with key factors.